-At the District Level, meetings will be conducted with the Title I Parent and Family Engagement School Contact Personnel.
-The Title I Parent and Family Engagement School Level Contact Person will then redeliver strategies to teachers and parents for improving parent and family engagement at the school, as well as, to assist parents with supporting students at home with reading and math skills.
+District Level Parent and Family Engagement Assistance Provided to Schools will then redeliver strategies to teachers and parents for improving parent and family engagement at the school, as well as, to assist parents with supporting students at home with reading and math skills.
 Suggestions and tips for assisting with homework, school projects and test-taking strategies are also provided to parents.